greglandrum/RDKit_Paper/Text.md

 - the RDKit twitter account @RDKit_org
 - a Slack channel (invitation only due to the nature of Slack)

-In the real world, there are annual RDKit User Group Meetings (UGMs), 2017 marked the 6th UGM, and occasional informal gatherings such as MeetUps.
+In the real world there are occasional informal gatherings, such as MeetUps, and annual RDKit User Group Meetings (UGMs) - 2017 marked the 6th UGM.

 # Use in other software
 The RDKit is primarily a toolkit, it is intended to provide cheminformatics functionality for use in other software.
 Because registration is not necessary to use the toolkit we don't have a complete picture of everywhere it is being used, but here are some recent examples we know of: